adshares/ads/README.md

 chmod go-r settings.cfg
 ```

 This is the account address of our user 0001-00000000-XXXX.
 Last 4 characters should be hex characters defining the checksum.
-If ‘XXXX’ is provided the checksum is not tested.
-Let’s try to connect to the node and get the current status of our user.
+If 'XXXX' is provided the checksum is not tested.
+Let's try to connect to the node and get the current status of our user.

 ```
 echo '{"run":"get_me"}' | ./user 2>err.txt